sciola-framework/sciola/README.md

 }
 ```

-Now just instantiate the class in the controller, model or other library:
+Now just instantiate the class in the controller, model or other library.
+Example:

 ```php
 <?php